oryxlabs/PolarDNS/README.md

 In the above example, we have used the [`always`](https://oryxlabs.github.io/PolarDNS/catalogue/html/always.html) basic feature (which always resolves to something), and combined it with the [`ttl`](https://oryxlabs.github.io/PolarDNS/catalogue/html/ttl.html) modifier to adjust the TTL value and the [`slp`](https://oryxlabs.github.io/PolarDNS/catalogue/html/slp.html) modifier to wait before sending the response out.

-## Main functionalities (features and response modifiers)
+## PolarDNS functionalities

 PolarDNS has the following main functionalities:
 1. **Features**: These can produce various DNS responses.
 Most features have parameters, meaning that it is possible to adjust their behavior to produce variety of different DNS responses.
 1. **Response modifiers**: These can further modify the DNS responses coming out from the PolarDNS server.
 Modifiers are independent on the selected feature and can be combined freely.

-There are around 60 different features and 11 response modifiers currently implemented.
+There are over 70 different features and 18 response modifiers currently implemented.
 By using different features and combining them together with different response modifiers, it is possible to produce countless variants of given response.

 See the included **[catalogue](https://oryxlabs.github.io/PolarDNS/catalogue/catalogue.html)** of all implemented **features** and **response modifiers**.